My Story Abridged

 Why did I switch majors so many times?

 Am I living my life on purpose?

 I started to look at the events in my life less like just purpose-less moments, but rather pivotal purpose-filled decisions that shaped me into who I am today.
 I realized that tiny coincidences have significant positive impact in life if we tune into their meaning.

 Once I started looking at events in my life as opportunities to grow into a stronger person, more and more beautiful coincidences have shown up just when I needed them.
 These coincidences continue to mold me into a greater version of myself.

 After receiving a B.A. in English and Anthropology, I took my love for writing and culture and turned it into a wonderful teaching career because I was inspired to transform the way we educate our children.

 Working with our future leaders was a welcomed blessing.
 I churned my entrepreneurial wheel by creating the school's first design-thinking elective course and helped students hone their entrepreneurial grit through project-based inquiry.
 That’s where I discovered my love to help others connect the dots in their own life and live out the greatest version of themselves.

 The B.A. turned into an M.S. that coincided with my love to share what I learn through my yoga and meditation practice.

-I now live in San Diego and work with my team to conduct workshops that help align businesses with the art of storytelling.
+I now live in San Diego and coach remotely to help people live out their greatest story.
 I still maintain a steady yoga and meditation practice and continue to work on Rule #6...don't take yourself so seriously.

 Send me a message and say hello.
 I'd love to learn more about your story.